grubwieser/cloud-dataproc/notebooks/examples/README.md

-# Apache Spark on Dataproc - Bank Marketing Demo
+# Apache Spark on Dataproc - Datalake Demo

-Apache Spark on Dataproc - Bank Marketing Demo

 Apache Spark on Dataproc provides features to allow you to build an end to end solution for a wide number of use cases.
 This demo notebook focuses on using data from a financial services company who can build a data lake on Google Cloud and show how data enginers, data analysts and data scientists can use Apache Spark can work together to build a model to predict if a customer campaign will result in a deposit being made.